pqvst/cafeandcowork/data/taipei/all-day-roasting-company.md

   - food.jpg
 ---

 A large modern cafe with lots of seating space.
-The first area is open and airy, with lots of natural light.
-Further inside there are individual tables and two large worktables as well.
-The location might not be the most convenient, but good WiFi and lots of power outlets makes this a great spot to work from.
-However, the chairs aren't the most comfortable and it got a little noisy in the afternoon.
-Many types of coffee and good tea selection.
+The front area is open and airy, with plenty of natural light.
+Further inside there are small tables, and two large worktables as well.
+A large selection of food and drink, good WiFi, and plenty of power outlets makes this a great spot to work from.
 The sandwiches are worth trying, but the portion was perhaps slightly too small.
+The chairs aren't the most comfortable and it got a little noisy in the afternoon.
 Great service and friendly staff.